Israeli invasion of Syria (2024–present): Peace efforts

 Since late June 2025, Israel and Syria have been engaged in U.S.-brokered "advanced talks" aimed at ceasing hostilities and normalizing relations.
 The possibility of Syria joining the Abraham Accords has been raised, although Israel has insisted on retaining its control over the Golan Heights.
 Syrian Foreign Minister Asaad Al-Shaibani stated that Syria aspires to return to the terms of the 1974 Disengagement agreement.
 Among the key obstacles is Syria's demand that Israel cease operating or striking targets within Syrian territory.
 Israeli media have reported proposals involving Syria possibly regaining a third of the Golan Heights and annexing Sunni regions in North Lebanon and the Beqaa Valley, including the city of Tripoli, in exchange for peace with Israel.

-On August 20, 2025, the official Syrian News Agency issued an official statement that Syrian Foreign Minister Asaad al-Shaibani met in Paris with an Israeli delegation "to discuss a number of issues related to strengthening stability in the region and in southern Syria."
+On 20 August 2025, the official Syrian News Agency issued an official statement that Syrian Foreign Minister Asaad al-Shaibani met in Paris with an Israeli delegation "to discuss a number of issues related to strengthening stability in the region and in southern Syria."
 A few days later, Syrian President Ahmed al-Sharaa claimed that a security agreement with Israel was at an advanced stage, and emphasized that he would not hesitate to publicly reach a peace agreement with Israel if it benefited Syria and the region.
 During his visit to Washington, D.C. in November 2025, al-Sharaa stated that they are in direct negotiations with Israel, and reiterated that Israel should withdraw to their pre-December 8 borders before a final agreement can be reached.

+On 5 January 2026, al-Shaibani and the head of the General Intelligence Directorate, Hussein al-Salama along with their delegation met with Israeli officials in Paris, France in order to discuss of reaching a security agreement and to defuse the tensions between the two countries.
+The talks were mediated and led by the Tom Barrack, the United States ambassador to Turkey.
+According to the Associated Press, an anonymous Syrian official stated that Syria is seeking "the withdrawal of Israeli forces to the lines prior to 8 December 2024 within the framework of a reciprocal security agreement that prioritizes full Syrian sovereignty and guarantees the prevention of any form of interference in the country’s internal affairs."